 - Oral intake of nutrients and fluids insufficient to sustain life

 - BOTH of the following:

 A. Rapid progression of ALS (2.A. or above)

 B. Life-threatening complications as demonstrated by ONE of the following within the last 12 months preceding initial hospice certification:

 - Recurrent aspiration pneumonia (with or without tube feedings)

 - Upper UTI, e.g., pyelonephritis

 - Recurrent fever after antibiotic therapy

-In end-stage ALS, two factors are critical in determining prognosis: ability to breathe, and to a lesser extent, ability to swallow.
+In end-stage ALS, two factors are critical in determining prognosis: the ability to breathe and, to a lesser extent, ability to swallow.

 If a patient meets the medical criteria above, they are, by definition, eligible to receive hospice services.
 Some patients may not meet the criteria but may still be eligible for hospice care due to comorbidities or rapid functional decline.
 Contact one of our local Compassus programs for consultations.